sonoro1234/Lua2SC/README.md

 * https://www.lua.org/pil/contents.html  (Online book for Lua 5.0, but great Lua introduction)
 * http://luajit.org/  (LuaJIT additions to Lua 5.1 as ffi.)

+------Lua2SC learning resources---------

+* The pieces and other examples I will be uploading.
+* Ctrl+I will find the source of most keywords (those in pale blue color in the IDE)
+* I am open to any questions posted as issues in Lua2SC repository.

 ------Building-----------

 from build directory: